messahelramzi/pacman-ci-buildcache/README.md

-# pacman-ci-buildcache
+# PACMAN spack buildcache for GitHub Actions

-A Spack-based buildcache repo for the PACMAN  project
+A Spack-based build-cache repo for the [PACMAN](https://github.com/messahelramzi/pacman.git) (Portable Algorithms for Coupling, Mapping, and Adaptive iNterpolation) project